PathoGenOmics-Lab/VIPERA/README.md

 USERNAME: "your-username"
 PASSWORD: "your-password"
 ```

+Setting `MAPPING_REFERENCES_FASTA` will enable the automatic download of the
+reference sequence(s) that were used to map the reads and generate the BAM files.
+If the required sequence is not available publically or you already have it
+at your disposal, it may be provided manually by setting the parameter to the
+path of the reference FASTA file.

 To run the analysis with the default configuration, just run the following command
 (change the `-c/--cores` argument to use a different number of CPUs):